 - Since February 2010, the U.S. manufacturing sector has added 705,000 jobs

 - U.S. manufacturing is more competitive than it has been in decades, with more than 1,400 new establishments opening in 2013, it holds the fastest growth rate since 1993

 - Economic activity in the manufacturing sector expanded in August for the 15th consecutive month, and the overall economy grew for the 63rd consecutive month

 Time, money and market share are all finite concepts.
-To capitalize on the pent-up customer demand that is a natural result of the 2008 financial crisis, companies should consider spending valuable resources such as time and money to capture more market share.
-Using professional outside marketing assistance to assess your company and strategically tell your story can help customer retention, grow sales organically and add new customers.
+To capitalize on the pent-up customer demand that is a natural result of the 2008 financial crisis, companies should spend time and money to capture more market share.
+Professional outside marketing assistance can assess your company and strategically tell your story — helping customer retention, organic sales grow and the acquisition of new business.
 Developing a creative campaign for your products and services that resonates with prospects on an emotional level can add loyal customers who appreciate what you offer, who are easier to work with, and who pay on time.

 From a positive-thinking standpoint, the current market circumstances offer enormous growth opportunities.
 Allow Gotham to apply experienced positive thinking to your unique situation in order to tell a story that will effectively take your company to the next level.

 Think positive growth.
 Think positive customer retention.
 Think positive revenue.
 Think Gotham.